systemviewinc/docs.systemviewinc.com/installation/linux.md

 1. Linux Host (Ubuntu 14.04 VM running in Virtualbox recommended)
 2. VSI Version of Vivado installed on host machine.
+3. cmake (install it using the package manager i.e apt-get or yum.
+Alternatively, download it from cmake.org)

 ## Steps